franciscoengenheiro/franciscoengenheiro/README.md

 <br>

 - 📖 Develop and support a larger and more robust library or DSL
-- ⚙️ Develop a project that uses preprocessors like KSP
+- ⚙️ Develop a project that uses preprocessors in build time like KSP
+- 🤖 Work on a Machine learning or AI project

 </details>